raytsou/player_detection/README.md

 # Overview

-This is a ROS node that takes images and detects whether a T or CT player model from CS:GO is present.
-We prioritize detection on GPU (supports both both nVidia and AMD) and falls back on CPU if no CUDA devices are found.
+Player detection is a ROS node that takes images and detects whether a T or CT player model from CS:GO is present.
+We prioritize detection on GPU (supports both nVidia and AMD) and falls back on CPU if no CUDA devices are found.

 ## Config
  - `screen_msg` is the image topic we subscribe to for detections.